swiftgift/guidelines/STYLUS.md

 ## Imports

 We place all imports in the main file.
-No nested imports should be made.
+No nested imports please.
+Only exception: dedicated vendor imports file.

 **[⬆ back to top](#table-of-contents)**